-The researchers agree that the Roman Agora (or Roman Forum) was the central reference place for the city as it served as a meeting point and an administration center.
+The researchers agree that the Roman Agora (or Roman Forum) was the central place for the Roman Thessaloniki, as it served as a meeting point and an administration center.
 It was built between the end of the 2nd AD century and the beginning of the 3rd AD century and architecturally it follows the patterns of the ancient forum of Rome.

 Today a visitor of the archaeological site of the Roman Agora has the opportunity to learn more about the usage of the ruins and admire the findings that are displayed at the museum on spot.
-The hidden galleries, the music school, and the baths are among the localities that included in the site that apart from welcoming hundreds of guests, the Agora hosts numerous cultural events as well.
+The hidden galleries, the music school, and the baths are among the localities included in the site.

 Looking for a hotel near «Roman Agora of Thessaloniki»?